mysqljs/mysql/Readme.md

 * `err.fatal`: Boolean, indicating if this error is terminal to the connection object.
 If the error is not from a MySQL protocol operation, this properly will not be defined.
+* `err.sql`: String, contains the full SQL of the failed query.
+This can be useful when using a higher level interface like an ORM that is generating the queries.

 [Error]: https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Error
 [MySQL server error]: http://dev.mysql.com/doc/refman/5.5/en/error-messages-server.html